bitovi/academy/src/docker/2-build-node-app/build-node-app.md

   console.log(`Example app listening at http://localhost:${port}`)
 })
 ```
 This file starts an express server listening on `localhost:3000`.
 If we access the root path it should return `Hello World!`.
-The default port 3000, but can be overwritten by setting the `PORT` environment variable before starting the server.
+The default port is 3000, but can be overwritten by setting the `PORT` environment variable before starting the server.

 ## Run our app
 This step is optional, but to verify our app works you can run